ccswbs/snowdrop/site/content/docs/5.1/components/scrollspy.md

 ---
 layout: docs
 title: Scrollspy
-description: Automatically update Bootstrap navigation or list group components based on scroll position to indicate which link is currently active in the viewport.
+description: Automatically update Snowdrop navigation or list group components based on scroll position to indicate which link is currently active in the viewport.
 group: components
 toc: true
 ---